Arizona Teachers Academy

 No, the ATA Scholarship at the University of Arizona does not pay for classes taken at any other institution.

-You may teach at any birth-grade 12 public or charter school in the state of Arizona.
+You may teach at any birth-Grade 12 public or charter school in the state of Arizona.
 Full-time teaching positions only.

 For a list of eligible schools, you may visit the Arizona Department of Education’s database on local educational agencies.